 •ECG, and/or chest radiograph findings suggestive of CHD (table 4).
 (See "Diagnosis and initial management of cyanotic heart disease in the newborn", section on 'Electrocardiogram' and "Diagnosis and initial management of cyanotic heart disease in the newborn", section on 'Chest radiograph'.)

-•Physical exam findings suggestive of CHD (table 4), including abnormal heart sounds (eg, S3 gallop, click, or single S2), pathologic murmur (loud, holosystolic, diastolic, or loudest at apex or upper left or right sternal border), diminished or absent lower extremity pulses, or blood pressure ≥10 mmHg higher in the arms than legs.
+•Physical exam findings suggestive of CHD (table 4 and table 8), including abnormal heart sounds (eg, third heart sound [S3] gallop, click, or single second heart sound [S2]), pathologic murmur (loud, holosystolic, diastolic, or loudest at apex or upper left or right sternal border), diminished or absent lower extremity pulses, or blood pressure ≥10 mmHg higher in the arms than legs.
 (See 'Physical examination' above.)

 - Tennant PW, Pearce MS, Bythell M, Rankin J. 20-year survival of children born with congenital anomalies: a population-based study.
 Lancet 2010; 375:649.